William T. Poague

-William Thomas Poague (December 20, 1835 – September 8, 1914) was a Confederate States Army officer serving in the Artillery during the American Civil War.
-He later served as Treasurer of Virginia Military Institute.
+William Thomas Poague (December 20, 1835 – September 8, 1914) was a Confederate States Army officer serving in the artillery during the American Civil War.
+He later served as Treasurer of the Virginia Military Institute.

 Early life

-Born in Rockbridge County, Virginia to John Barclay and Elizabeth Stuart Paxton Poague, Poague attended and graduated from Washington College where he was a member of the Virginia Beta Chapter of Phi Kappa Psi.
+Born in Rockbridge County, Virginia, to John Barclay and Elizabeth Stuart Paxton Poague, Poague attended and graduated from Washington College where he was a member of the Virginia Beta chapter of Phi Kappa Psi.
 Poague was practicing law in St. Joseph, Missouri when the Civil War began.

 Civil War

-Poague returned to Virginia, and entered the Confederate Army as a second lieutenant in the famous Rockbridge Virginia Artillery.
-Poague was promoted to be that unit's captain by April 1862.
-With the battery, Poague fought at the battles of First Manassas, Romney, Kernstown, McDowell, and later with the Army of Northern Virginia in the Seven Days Battles, the Battle of Cedar Mountain, Second Manassas, the Battle of Harper's Ferry, Antietam, and Fredericksburg.
-Poague was promoted to major on March 2, 1863.
-He served as an executive officer to David G. McIntosh at the Battle of Chancellorsville, then was given his own battalion upon the formation of the Third Corps.
+Poague returned to Virginia and entered the Confederate Army as a second lieutenant in the famous Rockbridge Virginia Artillery.
+Poague was promoted to captain of the unit by April 1862.
+With the battery, Poague fought at the battles of First Manassas, Romney, Kernstown, McDowell, and later with the Army of Northern Virginia in the Seven Days Battles and at Cedar Mountain, Second Manassas, the Harper's Ferry, Antietam, and Fredericksburg.